FloridaIslandNFT/.github/whitepaper.md

 ### **14.2 Insurance Coverage & Contingencies** :shield:

-To mitigate financial risks associated with storm damage or other natural catastrophes, the property maintains comprehensive insurance policies.
-These policies are structured to cover potential damages to both the main residence and other critical infrastructure on the island:
+To mitigate financial risks associated with storm damage or other natural catastrophes, the property maintains comprehensive insurance policies. _The island home is fully insured for full repair/replacement cost in case of any natural disaster._ These policies are structured to cover potential damages to both the main residence and other critical infrastructure on the island:

 1. **All-Risk Property Insurance** :umbrella: